-People interested in HVAC quickly discover why these careers are increasingly popular.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+People interested in HVAC quickly discover why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
 And, most important, you’ll be knowledgeable about: